ondalabs/OLGhostAlertView/README.md

 The view can have either light text on a dark background (`OLGhostAlertViewStyleDark`) or dark text over a light background (`OLGhostAlertViewStyleLight`).

-The default value is `OLGhostAlertViewStyleDefault`, which maps to `OLGhostAlertViewStyleDark` in iOS 6 and `OLGhostAlertViewStyleLight` in iOS 7.
+The default value is `OLGhostAlertViewStyleDefault`, which maps to `OLGhostAlertViewStyleLight`.

 #### completionBlock
 A block to execute after the instance has been dismissed.